-In the labor section, enter the number of hours worked during each task/day, a description of what the task/day involved, the hourly rate that the client will be charged for each task or job, followed by each task or day’s total cost (hours X rate).
+In the labor section, enter the number of hours worked for each task, a description of what the task involved (ex: “Removed drywall”), the hourly rate ($/hr) that the client will be charged for each task or job, followed by each task or day’s total cost (hours X rate).

 Step 6 – Notes + Totals

 Add up all the values in the “Amount” column for both the product and labor tables.
 Sum the totals for both tables and enter the result into the “Subtotal” field.
 Enter the sales tax into the appropriate field.
 Sum both the subtotal and the tax amount and put the resulting value into the “Total” field.

 Enter any comments or payment instructions into the text box.
 If the contractor will be giving the client a certain number of days to pay, list this in the “payment is due within __ days” field.